How to send messages in Ukraine if the internet shuts down | DW | 07.03.2022

 This app follows a similar approach to Briar, allowing communication through a mesh network that is also established via Bluetooth and Wi-Fi.

 Bridgefy can be used on both Android and iOS (Apple) devices, an advantage over Briar.
-This is also presumably why Bridgefy has been heavily used by the protest movement in Hong Kong.
+This is also presumably why Bridgefy was heavily used in recent years by the protest movement in Hong Kong.

 Bridgefy, which is not open source, is distributed by a US-based company of the same name, and financed through advertising.